chchch/upama/README.md

 </TEI>
 ```

-See the "template.xml" file for more details.
 The text should be transcribed in IAST in order for Upama to work properly.
+The mainLang attribute of the textLang tag should be sa-Latn, sa-Deva, sa-Mlym, sa-Telu, etc. depending on what script the original document is written in.
+Some of the text normalization functions rely on this attribute being set.

 In order to compare a text with more than two witnesses, use the "collate" function: